Pill Splitting Can Save Money, But Talk to Your Doctor First

 explored the practice of pill splitting.
 Pill splitting saves money because the per-pill price usually does not vary significantly according to dosage.
 This is how it works: your doctor writes a prescription for a dosage level twice that of what you need.
 Then you split the pills in half and you end up with twice as many pills for the same price.

 But be wary.
 Pill splitting may not be a good choice even if it means saving money.
-The Food and Drug Administration (FDA) advises against pill splitting, unless the drug label states that it is okay.
+The US Food & Drug Administration (FDA) advises against pill splitting, unless the drug label states that it is okay.
 Some concerns over pill splitting include:

 - Forgetting to split a tablet or being confused by the correct dose, which can lead to accidental overdose